Writing at Christ Church

 At Christ Church we give all children the opportunity to be skilled, creative writers.
 We aim to develop a love of writing through text and cross curricular based writing opportunities from Reception through to Year 6.

 Please click on your child's year group below to see the main writing skills covered

 Spelling is taught in different ways, according to the needs of the children.
 Teaching of spelling occurs alongside phonics teaching in KS1 and several times a week during literacy lessons in KS2.
 Many children learn best when set investigations and more open-ended tasks.
-Through these tasks, they learn more about words, as well as learning to spell lists of words.
-We use an interactive online program called Spellodrome to engage children in their spelling learning.
-Through this program, we ensure full coverage of the 2014 National Curriculum.
+Through these tasks, they learn more about words, as well as learning to spell lists of words for weekly spelling tests.

 Grammar and Punctuation

 Grammar and punctuation are given high priority at Christ Church.
 Children learn about word classes (types and groups of words) and how these are used to build good sentences.
 We spend a lot of time making sure that children can write sentences that make sense, and then use a lot of different devices to help make their writing interesting to read.

 Click here to see examples of sentence types and connectives.

 Click here to see some definitions for basic grammar and the way we use red, blue and green conjunctions to aid our writing.